 What conditions can ClearCorrect and Candid treat?

 ClearCorrect can treat almost any dental or jaw misalignment because it can incorporate supplemental attachments for more power and intricacy.
-Because Candid doesn’t have the same in-person oversight and available attachments, it’s restricted to treating mild and moderate cases of crowding and spacing.
+Candid is best-suited for mild and moderate cases of crowding and spacing.

 What is the most effective clear aligner company?